sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.62 (2024/03/19) =
+* Update: Cleaner handling of tokens and prices.
+* Update: Enhanced the way mime types are handled, that fixes issues with Claude Vision.
+* Fix: There was an issue with Max Messages with Claude.

 = 2.2.61 (2024/03/16) =
 * Fix: Embeddings should be synchronized one by one when handled by WP-Cron.
 * Fix: Dimensions should not be used in the API when using Embeddings prior to v3 with OpenAI.